-- Remind the reader of the research question you set out with, repeat what you've done in order to come to an answer to the question, and then state out briefly your answer to the question as well as the main reasons for your answer.
-Then also explain why this answer should be considered a contribution to the field of study. - The conclusion is not the proper place to introduce new ideas; the ideas you include in the conclusion should be clearly based on the research conducted throughout the work.
+Remind the reader of the research question you set out with, repeat what you've done in order to come to an answer to the question, and then state out briefly your answer to the question as well as the main reasons for your answer.
+Then also explain why this answer should be considered a contribution to the field of study.